krishangoyal12/Ecommerce_Follow_Along/README.md

 - Structure the database queries so that they return the relevant cart information for the specific user based on their email.

+***Milestone 19***: **Cart Page and Quantity Management**

+1. Create the Cart Frontend Page:

+- Display Products: Fetch the products added to the cart from the backend using the endpoint from Milestone 18.

+- Render Cart Items: Each item should display its name, price, quantity, and options to increase or decrease the quantity.

+2. Add Quantity Adjustment Options:

+- Add + and - buttons next to each product's quantity.

+- Button: When clicked, the quantity of the respective product in the cart should increase by 1.

+- Button: When clicked, the quantity of the respective product should decrease by 1 (ensuring the quantity does not go below 1).

+3. Create Backend Endpoints for Quantity Update:

+- Increase Quantity Endpoint: Create a backend endpoint that allows increasing the quantity of a specific product in the cart.
+This endpoint should take the product ID and the quantity to be added.

+- Decrease Quantity Endpoint: Create another backend endpoint to decrease the quantity of a specific product in the cart.
+This should also take the product ID and the quantity to be subtracted, ensuring the quantity doesn't drop below 1.